BACHELOR OF ARTS IN THEOLOGY AND RELIGIOUS STUDIES HONOURS DEGREE (HTRS)

 The module introduces students to the discipline of development studies, addressing major theories and themes that have shaped the discipline overtime.
 It begins with classical theories, examining their contribution to growth and development of economies.
 The module also addresses major themes in development discourses such as the global millennium goals, including globalization and its impact on development of poor societies of the world, gender equity; notions of democracy; good governance and human rights; health; the environment and community development in the context of Christian teaching and social theology.

-The module will discuss the reception and influence of the Bible within an African context, and related issues on language, interpretation and translations and the impact of Bible on African institutions such as marriage, polygamy, faith healing and rites of passage and other contemporary issues.
+The module will discuss the reception and influence of the Bible within an African context, and related issues on language, interpretation and translations.
+It also explores the impact of the Bible on African institutions such as marriage, polygamy, faith healing and rites of passage and other contemporary issues.

-Students will be introduced to various themes in the Old Testament such as creation, liberation, covenant, sacrifice, gender, word of God, inspiration.
+The module introduces students to various themes in the Old Testament such as divination, hepatoscopy, exodus motif, the gebbira, magic, law codes, priestly material, apocalypse, Hebrew music, kingship, holy wars, resurrection and others.
 The module will invite students to reflect on these themes and their applicability to contemporary African issues.